Rohit-Mene/REST-API-Wordle/README.md

               "game_id": "f6514c5060a311ed83c79b083e15e21b"
           }

-4)Retrieve a list of all active games for a plater http --auth name:pass --auth-type basic GET http://tuffix-vm/games/
+4)Retrieve a list of all active games for a player http --auth name:pass --auth-type basic GET http://tuffix-vm/games/

   Returns dictionary of all active games by a single user with the user name